babit56/rns-seedy-wasm/README.md

 A tool to figure out what seed you're on in Rabbit and Steel.
 Currently only supports Hard/Lunar runs because of RNG related details.

+This is just the source code.
+To use this, go to [the website](https://fireisgood.github.io/rns-seedy/).

 ## Local Development

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: